Benjamin M. Bitanga: 1993–1995:Macroasia Corporation

-1997–2001: Batangas Laguna Tayabas Bus Company (BLTBCo)

-Bitanga is a business associate, chairman, and chief executive officer of the Batangas Laguna Tayabas Bus Company (BLTBCo).
-He upholds BLTBCo's status as one of the country's best transportation enterprises at present that services people from the southern part of Luzon and Leyte/Samar.

 1990–2005: Asian Appraisal Company

 Bitanga held a position in the Asian Appraisal Company as chairman and President.
 During that time, he established a national precedent in securing approval from the SEC(Securities and Exchange Commission) to allow valuation of companies and its assets using future cash flow.
 Because of this, companies from different industries has also been successful in adopting this valuation method to value their assets.
 In 1993, he was awarded the mandate to value Tsing Tao Brewery, Inc. and their IPO using the same valuation approach.

-1994–present
+1996: Colliers Jardine

+In 1996, Bitanga was an Incorporator and President of Colliers Jardine Philippines, one of the largest property services firms in the Philippines.
+Colliers Jardine, now part of Colliers International, is a global leader in real estate services and consulting.
+Bitanga’s association with the company marked a significant step in his involvement in real estate on an international scale, further establishing him as a key figure in the real estate sector, both in the Philippines and abroad.

+1994–2016: MRC Allied Inc.

-Bitanga is the founder of MRC Allied Industries Inc., which later became MRC Allied Inc., and currently holds position as the chairman and president of the company.
+Bitanga founded MRC Allied Industries Inc., which was later renamed MRC Allied Inc. Bitanga was the former Chairman and President of MRC Allied Inc. from 1994 to 2016.
+He remains the company's majority shareholder.

 He was accountable for the company's conversion from a rubber processing company to a real estate business, particularly in the Industrial Estate Sector, with concentration in the Southern City of Cebu.

-In 1995, he implemented a widely successful initial public offering (IPO) of the company with the Philippine Stock Exchange, which attracted local and foreign investors like SSS(Social Security System) and GIC(Government of Singapore Investment Corporation).
+In 1995, he implemented a widely successful initial public offering (IPO) of the company with the Philippine Stock Exchange, which attracted local and foreign investors like SSS (Social Security System) and GIC (Government of Singapore Investment Corporation).
 A year later the company's stock rose from an introductory Php 1.50 to Php 9.00.
 He was responsible for converting MRC's 350 hectare property in Cebu to a planned world class township which led to its classification as an Export Processing Zone.
-He led the company successfully through the Asian Financial Crisis of 1997, by means of rehabilitation efforts completed in 2010, which led to the company's diversification of its interest into other industries including mining.
+He led the company successfully through the 1997 Asian financial crisis, by means of rehabilitation efforts completed in 2010, which led to the company's diversification of its interest into other industries including mining.
 Through aggressive acquisition of mining assets, which focuses on gold and copper, he leads the company through successful negotiations with leading gold and copper producers for joint venture projects.